ymunemasa/data-tutorials/tutorials/hdp/hdp-2.5/learning-spark-with-zeppelin/tutorial.md

 ## Prerequisites

 -   Download and Install [HDP Hortonworks Sandbox](https://hortonworks.com/products/hortonworks-sandbox/#install)
--   Or deploy the [HDP Sandbox in the Azure Cloud](https://hortonworks.com/hadoop-tutorial/deploying-hortonworks-sandbox-on-microsoft-azure/).
-(FREE for the first month.)
+-   Or deploy the [HDP Sandbox in the Azure Cloud](https://hortonworks.com/hadoop-tutorial/deploying-hortonworks-sandbox-on-microsoft-azure/) (FREE for the first month)
 -   Additional resource to get you started: [Learning the Ropes of the Hortonworks Sandbox](https://hortonworks.com/hadoop-tutorial/learning-the-ropes-of-the-hortonworks-sandbox/)
--

 > Note: If you're attending a Crash Course or a Meetup, the instructor may have additional information on how to get a HDP Sandbox installed.

 ## Outline